UBC-SBME/Coding-Bootcamp/LESSON7/1. What is Recursion/README.md

 ```

+If you feel as though this explanation doesn't make too much sense, check out [Jeff E's notes on recursion](http://jeffe.cs.illinois.edu/teaching/algorithms/book/01-recursion.pdf).
+He goes into a lot more detail about recursion in general.

 ## Assignment
 Your job is to write a recursive function for creating the Fibonacci sequence.
 If you are unfamiliar with the Fibonacci sequence, the n-th element in the sequence is the sum of the previous two elements (`n-1` + `n-2`).